josmar-crwdstffng/angular/aio/content/guide/dynamic-component-loader.md

 <code-example header="src/app/ad-banner.component.ts (template)" path="dynamic-component-loader/src/app/ad-banner.component.ts" region="ad-host"></code-example>

-The `<ng-template>` element is a good choice for dynamic components because it doesn't render any additional output.
+The `<ng-template>` element is a good choice for dynamic components because it does not render any additional output.

 <a id="resolving-components"></a>